San Antonio DWI Attorney

-In Texas, a Driving under the Influence of drugs (DUI) arrest only applies to people under 21.
+In Texas, a Driving under the Influence (DUI) arrest only applies to people under 21.
 With the help of a lawyer, you may be able to expunge a DUI from your record.

 I Got Arrested – What Should I Do Now?

 Contact a DWI lawyer!
-While I obviously want your business, many clients decide to talk to several law offices before making a decision.
-Just don’t wait too long or you risk losing your driver’s license.
+Many clients decide to talk to several law offices before making a decision, which is reasonable, but we recommend that you do not wait too long or you risk losing your driver’s license.
 Also, preserve what you remember of the arrest by writing out what happened both before and during your interaction with the police.
 A trial could be several years away and those details could help with your defense.